gpmindset/gpdevmate/packages/cli/README.md

-# 🧠 gpdevmate CLI — AI Code Review from Terminal
+# 🧠 gpdevmate CLI — A Simple AI Code Review from Terminal

 The **gpdevmate CLI** allows developers to run AI-powered code reviews directly from the terminal, using local source files and LLMs like GPT-4 or CodeLlama.

-It’s part of the [gpdevmate project](https://github.com/gpmindset/gpdevmate), a portfolio project by [@sgprakas](https://github.com/sgprakas), aiming to build AI tooling for developers.
+It’s part of the [gpdevmate project](https://github.com/gpmindset/gpdevmate), a project by [@sgprakas](https://github.com/sgprakas), aiming to build AI tooling for developers.

+> 💡 Great for devs or learners — get AI-powered feedback on your code
+> to help you learn, understand, and improve — not just generate.

-> ⚠️ **Note:** This is an early preview (`v0.1.0`) — not tested in production environments.
-Use with caution.
+> ⚠️ **Note:** This is an early preview (`v0.1.*`).
+> While `gpdevmate` provides useful suggestions, they may not always be accurate or context-aware.
+> Use it as a guide — not a source of truth.

+> 🚧 In future versions, gpdevmate aims to learn from your codebase
+> to provide more personalized and context-aware reviews.

 ---